jim-collier/x9git/README.md

 ## Contributing

 Given that you may be using this for mission-critical work (as I do), Gitsby aims to be bulletproof, unsurprising, and useful, in that order.
-It is currently simple enough that the first two are attainable, and they're believed met now - through manual QA, an automated suite that runs every check against both implementations, and near-daily use.
+It is currently simple enough that the first two are attainable, and they're believed met now - through manual QA, an automated suite of several hundred checks against every build, and near-daily use.

 Given how it's written, even if a feature fails its design, it should in theory still never compromise your work.